onuriltan/note-manager-web/README.md

 * MAIL_PASSWORD="your yandex email password"
 * CONFIRM_EMAIL_URL="your confirmation page url"

+### Development
 To run Node.js server, go to server folder and run `npm run dev`.

 To run the Vue CLI client, go to client folder and run `npm run serve`.

+### Production
+To run the Node.js server with public distribution folder,
+1. Go to client folder and run `npm run serve`
+2. Go to root folder and run `npm run start`

 ## LICENSE
 [MIT](https://choosealicense.com/licenses/mit/)